Scottie Hazelton: Post-North Dakota State

-Wyoming

-On January 10, 2017, Hazelton was reunited with Craig Bohl when he was hired as the defensive coordinator for the Wyoming Cowboys In his first season, the Wyoming defense was 1st in the nation in takeaways, 9th in the nation in scoring defense, and 1st in the Mountain West Conference in sacks.
+On January 10, 2017, Hazelton was reunited with another former colleague this time being Craig Bohl, as Hazelton was hired as the defensive coordinator for Wyoming.
+In his first season, the Wyoming defense was first in the nation in takeaways, ninth in the nation in scoring defense, and first in the Mountain West Conference (MW) in sacks.
 In 2019, the Cowboys again finished in the top-30 in the nation in scoring defense and total defense.
-13 defenders earned all-conference honors while Hazelton was their coordinator.
+13 defenders earned all-conference honors while Hazelton was coordinator.

-Kansas State

-Hazelton was hired by Kansas State and head coach Chris Klieman to be the defensive coordinator.
-In his one season at Kansas State, his defense ranked 2nd in the Big 12 Conference in scoring defense and 4th in the Big 12 Conference, a marked improvement for the Wildcat defense over 2019.
+Hazelton was hired by Kansas State under head coach Chris Klieman to be the defensive coordinator.
+In his one season at Kansas State, his defense ranked second in the Big 12 Conference in scoring defense and fourth in the Big 12 Conference, a marked improvement for the Wildcat defense over 2019.

-Michigan State

-On February 28, 2020, Hazelton was announced as Michigan State's defensive coordinator in the first season under head coach Mel Tucker.
+On February 28, 2020, Hazelton was announced as Michigan State's defensive coordinator in the team's first season under head coach Mel Tucker.

-Personal life

-Hazelton is married with four children.
+On June 27, 2024, Hazelton was hired by Texas as a special assistant to the head coach.

+In December 2024, Hazelton was hired as the defensive coordinator and linebackers coach by Wake Forest under first-year head coach Jake Dickert.